 Once you have won a major gift, it’s vital that you don’t take the major gift donor for granted.
 Keep major gift donors continuously engaged and up-to-date with the developments of the organization that were possible because of their support.

-- Track Their Donation Activity: As we’ve recommended before, track major gift donor activity in a robust fundraising software.
-Always being aware of their donations and finding ways to reward them throughout the year will leave a positive impression on their them, as well as your organization.
+- Track Their Donation Activity: As we’ve recommended before, track major gift donor activity in a robust nonprofit CRM software.
+Always being aware of major gift donations and finding ways to reward donors throughout the year will leave a positive impression.

 - Focus on Donor Retention: Always build upon the rewards and benefits for the major gifts donation program.
 Plan special events for donors and always hand write your thank you letters to them.
 Here are other great tips on the art of donor retention.